navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 By Author=<a href="//commons.wikimedia.org/wiki/User:Ditaviz" title="User:Ditaviz">Dita Vizoso</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>
 </small></p>

 When conditions are favorable, that is, there is no risk of extinction (period of growth), reproduction is done using parthenogenesis (cloning).
 We can understand the logic: don't fix what ain't broke.
-However, when there is a risk (no growth), the organism reverts to sexual reproduction with a hope that the mutations from sexual reproduction may result in traits that help with the survival of the species.
+However, when there is a risk (no growth), the organism reverts to sexual reproduction with a hope that the mutations from sexual reproduction may give rise to traits that help with the survival of the species.

 The same applies to societies, ideas and philosophies.
-When they are not challenged, they result in a parthenogenesis resulting in static societies that cling to their ways and do not change.
+When they are not challenged, they revert to parthenogenesis, forming static societies that cling to their ways and do not change.

 ### What happened?